 The 10 Best Air Hose Reels

 This wiki has been updated 32 times since it was first published in May of 2016.
 If your workshop, garage, or construction site personnel use pneumatic tools, you'll have to supply them with the air they need through an appropriate hose.
 One of these reels can help with that by keeping the hose in question from becoming a tripping hazard when it's not in use.
 Our selections are available in various designs for mounting to a wall, the ceiling, or the floor.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes